 What to do when your dog has diarrhea?

 Water: Give the dog access to clean drinking water and watch how he drinks.
-If he drinks less than normal amounts, or too much water than his regular intake, or if he vomits after drinking water, seek veterinary care immediately.
-Do not wait longer than 12 hours after observing the first symptoms to take your dog to a veterinary hospital, your dog could be dehydrated at this point, specially if it is a puppy or an older animal.
+If he drinks less or much more than usual, or if he vomits after drinking water, seek veterinary care immediately.
+Do not wait longer than 12 hours after observing the first symptoms to take your dog to a veterinary hospital.
+Your dog could be dehydrated and can lead to serious complications, especially if it is a puppy or an older animal.

-Bland Diet: If your dog goes through the fast and shows no sign of pain, continue treatment by giving it a bland diet for the next 24 hours again.
-If your dog still looks sick after fasting, or if it vomits or has diarrhea, you should see a veterinarian immediately.
-Examples of bland diets that you may give to your dog include cooked or boiled rice, cooked white pasta, boiled mashed potatoes, boiled carrots and boiled chicken as they are easily digestible.
-You may also request from your veterinarian, a special dog canned food that aid recovery from digestive problems.
+Bland Diet: If your dog goes through the fast and shows no sign of pain, continue treatment by giving it a bland diet for the next 24 hours.
+If your dog still acts sick after fasting and symptoms remain, you should see a veterinarian immediately.
+Examples of bland diets that you may give to your dog include cooked or boiled rice, cooked white pasta with no sauce, boiled mashed potatoes, boiled carrots and boiled chicken as they are easily digestible.
+Note that when you cook these items, do NOT season them, even with salt or pepper.
+This can lead to salt toxicity which can propagate dehydration and adverse effects.
+You may also request from your veterinarian a special dog canned food that aids recovery from digestive problems.

-Gas Relief: One of the common signs of digestive upsets is flatulence (release of excessive gas).
+Gas Relief: One of the common signs of digestive upset is flatulence (release of excessive gas).
 If that is the only thing you notice in your dog, then there may not be a serious problem.
-It has probably been caused by a change in diet or bad feeding habits.
+A change in diet or bad feeding habits probably caused it.
 Ask your veterinarian what you can give to your dog to help you with this matter.
-Self medicating your animal can cost him his life as your dog may have other health issues that may get worst with the administration of a non-veterinarian prescribed medication, even if it is over the counter.
+Self-medicating can be dangerous.
+Your dog may have other health issues that may get worse with the administration of a non-veterinarian prescribed medication, even if it is over the counter.

-- Probiotics: Probiotics are microscopic bacteria that boost the workings of the immune system and aid digestion in your dog’s body.
-They are the “good bacteria” that is needed in your dog’s body to keep a health digestive system.
+- Probiotics: Probiotics are microscopic bacteria that boost the efficiency of the immune system and aid digestion in your dog’s body.
+They are the “good bacteria” that are needed in your dog’s body to keep a health digestive system.
 Click here for a detailed article on natural probiotics for dogs.

 - Parsley: Feeding your dog fresh parsley leaves also helps reduce the incidence of flatulence.

-- Exercise: Sometimes, all your dog needs to be alright once again is just a stroll.
+- Exercise: Sometimes, all your dog needs is just a stroll.
 How often do you take your dog on a walk?
-Overweight dogs that are not exercised regularly release more gas.
+Overweight dogs that do not exercise regularly release more gas.
 Regular exercise helps reduce flatulence.

 - Digestive Enzymes: Digestive Enzymes are proteins that aid digestion and are beneficial for your dog’s health.
 Amino acids, trace minerals, and digestive enzymes are all part of the Rockwell Pets Pro Natural Multivitamins.
 Find out more about Natural Multivitamins.

-- Healthy Diet: What a dog eats would determine if it releases excessive gas or not.
-Know that some fruits and vegetables that are okay for humans may not be okay for dogs.
-Examples of prohibited vegetables and fruits for dogs include garlic, avocados, onions, grapes, pineapple etc. By feeding your dog any of these, may not only cause an upset stomach and too much gas release but also cost your dog his/her life.
-Consult your veterinarian for an appropriate diet plan for your dog because the needs of each dog is different.
+- Healthy Diet: Some fruits and vegetables that we may consider as healthy for us may not be good for dogs.
+Examples of toxic vegetables and fruits for dogs include garlic, avocados, onions, grapes, pineapple etc. Any of these may not only cause an upset stomach but can cost your dog his/her life.
+Consult your veterinarian for an appropriate diet plan for your dog.
+They can tailor a diet protocol for your individual pet’s needs.

 - Feeding habits: How does your dog eat?
 Does he eat too much, too fast?
 If he does, then he may be swallowing air along with his food which would cause flatulence.
 Give your dog food in small amounts.
-And there are some special food bowls that help a dog eat slower.
-If you have a fast dog eater at home, you should consider those too.
+There are some special food bowls and apparatuses that help a dog eat slower.
+They incorporate mental stimulation i.e. puzzles to unlock food.

-Note that whatever decision you want to make concerning your dog’s health and his diet should be done in consultation with a veterinarian.
-Your veterinarian should have the medical history of your dog and will be able to diagnose what is wrong with your pet and prescribe medications and / or recommend the necessary actions and steps needed to improve your pet’s health.
+Also, please consult your veterinarian.
+Pets experts will help you make the best decision concerning your dog’s health and diet.
+Your veterinarian should have the medical history of your dog.
+With the proper information, they should be able to diagnose what is wrong with your pet and prescribe treatments.
+They can also recommend any other necessary steps you need to take to improve your pet’s health.

 Finally, you should know that prevention is better than treatment.
-Try as much as possible to feed your dog the right food and report any problems to your veterinarian as soon as they start.
+Feed your dog the right food, vaccinate them for common viruses, deworm them if necessary, and report any problems to your veterinarian as soon as they start.